latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Details of Chicago water bill program
+Details of Chicago water bill relief program

 One of the main resources available in the area is the fact that the water department will allow residents who are struggling and meet income criteria to pay a portion of their current water bill and therefore create a payment plan for the unpaid balance.